ProjectPythia/pythia-foundations/foundations/github/github-cloning-forking.md

 ## Summary

-- The process of making a copy of a GitHub repository is called _cloning_.
+- The process of making a **local** copy of a GitHub repository is called _cloning_.
+The destination for the cloned copy is whatever machine you ran the `git clone` command from.
-- _Forking_ a repository also makes a copy of a GitHub repo, but places it in your GitHub organization.
+- _Forking_ a repository also makes a copy of a GitHub repo, but places it in your GitHub organization in the GitHub.com cloud.
-- Forking allows you to modify a repo, without affecting the original version.
+- Forking allows you to modify a remote repo, without affecting the original version.
 - After cloning your fork to your local computer, you can meke changes to your copy, which you can then submit to the original repo as a [_Pull request_](github-pull-request).

 ## Things to try